CodeWithHitesh/B-Tree-Python/README.md

 Merged commits on `main` are scanned for Conventional Commit messages.
 A separate workflow uses a public GitHub Action to calculate the next semantic version and automatically push the corresponding `vX.Y.Z` tag.
+These tags then trigger another workflow that builds the package and publishes it to our private PyPI server automatically.

 ## License